How to Stop Overthinking: A Master Guide to Reclaiming Your Peace of Mind

 Environment Matters

 A cluttered desk leads to a cluttered mind.
 If you work from home, your environment might be triggering your anxiety.
 Optimize your space with the must-have home office gadgets to create a zone of clarity and focus.
-Sometimes, simply knowing where everything is reduces micro-stressors.
+Sometimes, simply knowing where everything is reduces micro-stressors that compound into generalized anxiety over the course of a day.

 Healthy Reflection vs. Toxic Overthinking